 We need to be washed in the blood of Jesus for the forgiveness of our sins and the removal of unrighteousness.
 We are baptized in water to bury our old lives and to raise us to new life in Christ.

 We choose to be part of that holy nation God promised.
 We choose to be made holy, set apart for God’s purposes and not our own.

 To be consecrated we still need to wash.
 We aren’t to come to God because our need drives us to Him.
-We aren’t to come to God because our loneliness or desires drive us to Him to try and get some need met.
+We aren’t to come to God because our loneliness or desires drive us to Him to try and get some needs met.

 We come to God as His holy priests that have been consecrated, washed and made clean, righteous and blameless, and set apart for the Lord’s purposes.
 We come to Him as living sacrifices, to lay our lives into His hands to do with as He wills.
-Not to get what we want, but in a holy reverence to live out the life He’s chosen for us.
+Not to get what we want, but in holy reverence to live out the life He’s chosen for us.